Last modified: May 02, 2019 | Previous Versions

 "Fee Threshold" means the threshold (as may be updated), as applicable for certain Services, as set out in the Admin Console.

-“Feedback” means feedback or suggestions about the Services provided to Google by Customer.
+“Feedback” means feedback or suggestions about the Services provided by Customer to Google.

 "Google Indemnified Materials" means Google's technology used to provide the Services (excluding any open source software) and Google's Brand Features.